-- 1. Remove the attachment, if one is installed; refer to Removing an Attachment. - 2.
+- 1. Remove the attachment, if one is installed; refer to Removing an Attachment Removing an Attachment (page 21). - 2.
 Park the traction unit on a level surface, lower the loader arms, and fully retract the tilt cylinder. - 3.
 Stop the engine, remove the key, and allow the engine to cool. - 4.
-Open the hood. - 5.
-Clean the area around the filler neck of the hydraulic tank (Figure 16). - 6.
-Remove the cap from the filler neck and check the fluid level on the dipstick (Figure 16).
+Open the hood and remove the left side screen. - Clean the area around the filler neck of the hydraulic tank (Figure 17). - 6.
+Remove the cap from the filler neck and check the fluid level on the dipstick (Figure 17).